PrateekDutta2001/PrateekDutta2001/Readme.md

 - 👋 Hi, This is a Data & AI specialist by profession and passionate in Research serves as Reviewer & Author.
-- 👀 Domain of Interest lies in Deep Learning, Machine Learning, Data Analytics, AWS, NLP, Computer vision, GenAI, LLM, RAG.
-AgenticAI, Azure, SQL, PySpark, PowerBI, Dash, Python, FastAPI, FlaskAPI, JavaScript.
+- 👀 Domain of Interest lies in Deep Learning, Machine Learning, NLP, Computer vision, GenAI, LLM, RAG.
+AgenticAI, AWS, SQL, PowerBI, Dash, Python, FastAPI, FlaskAPI.
 - Sr. AI Developer - (Risk Advisory-Center of Excellence-Data Analytics Team) at KPMG India, Bengaluru, India
 - Machine Learning Engineer - Dataevolve Solutions (Hyderabad) - Contributed in the developement of DigiYatra.
 - Data Science Engineer - Konverge.AI (Nagpur) - Contributed in the Product for B2B